CE-LCI2015/Relational-Database/README.md

 1 h  | Plannig | Skype with Roberto
 5 h  | Coding | Programming the update function
 2 h  | Coding | Programing remove functions

+# Conclusions
+* The functional paradigm is very inefficient for common programming problems.
+It is recommended to use an imperative paradigm for memory and cpu efficient programs
+* The parenthesis of LISP are very annoying and it is recommended to watch every parenthesis and if you are familiar with c syntax, you probably will need to check if you used that syntax.
+* The recursion is a new way of thinking and it is widely used in functional languages.
+But it improves the way you think in other ways rather than the usual.

 # References
 * "Artanis Home." <i>Learn Scheme in 15 Minutes</i>.
 N.p., n.d.
 Web.
 21 Aug.
 2015. http://web-artanis.com/scheme.html